AuthAzureSAS Perl Reference Documentation

 $status = $authAzureSAS->SetTokenParam($name, $authParamName, $value);

 Adds a token parameter name/value.
-This is a value that is included in the string to sign, and is also included as a parameter in the Authorization header.
+This is a value that is included in the string to sign, and is also included in the token query params.

 Returns 1 for success, 0 for failure.